Sustainability

 Human rights education for employees

 To raise awareness for human rights, the Teijin Group holds training sessions for all employees (including contract and dispatch employees) at each workplace during Corporate Ethics Month every October.
-In FY2020, we use the Corporate Ethics Handbook to hold discussions at each worksite on respect for human rights.
-Training participation rates in FY2020 were 91% in Japan and 98.5% overseas.
+In FY2022, we produced case study videos based on the theme of respect for human rights that were distributed across the entire Group and included subtitles in the languages of each region and country of operation.

 Response and use of comments received by counseling and reporting center

 The Teijin Group has established a center for counseling and reporting and promotes its use.
-In FY2021, 125 consultations were received, of which 49 cases related to human rights (dissatisfaction with treatment, discrimination because of gender, etc., and sexual harassment).
+In FY2022, 100 consultations and reports were received, of which 38 cases related to human rights (dissatisfaction with treatment, discrimination because of gender, etc., and sexual harassment).
 We investigated the facts in all of these cases.
-In those cases where specific issues were confirmed, we issued cautions and training for improvement and conducted monitoring so that there were no reprisals against whistle-blowers.
+In those cases where specific issues were confirmed, we issued cautions and training for improvement and conducted monitoring so that there were no reprisals against whistleblowers.

 Identifying and analyzing potential risks based on comments received by our counseling and reporting center, we determine educational activities befitting the current situation and raise awareness of the importance of respecting human rights among all employees.